Algorismo222/Asymmetrics/README.md

 # Asymmetrics
 Python Script using Open3D to calculate an asymmetry map for the human torso and parametric evaluations

+The Python script can be used under the MIT license and uses only open source tools like Python, Open3d and related Python libraries.

 As package manager Anaconda was used and the code was implemented in a Jupyter Notebook using VisualStudioCode as CodeEditor.
 The script is based on Python 3.9 utilizing Open3d and the following libraries: